gut-space/satnogs/doc/feasibility-study/software-feasibility-study-analisis.md

 ~~~~~

 I propose that most components should be realized using external command line tools.
-These tools should be called by core Python script.
+These tools should be called by a core Python script.
 This core script may be installed in operating system as SystemD daemon for autostart, work without session and OS-level fail procedure support.

 1. Prediction - component for calculate next prediction time.
 It needs actual data about orbits from Internet.
    Proposed software: Predict, [others](https://en.wikipedia.org/wiki/List_of_satellite_pass_predictors)